SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

         * HP_NORMAL: Heat pump in normal operation mode (operation mode 2 from SG Ready bwp).

       - :ref:`heatpump-control`
+    * - Supplier
+      - :term:`Functional Profile Type` for connection points that provide information from the distribution system operator :term:`DSO`.
+      - :ref:`dynamic-tariff`
     * - UniDirFlexFeedInMgmt
       - :term:`Functional Profile Type` for Energy Management Systems (:term:`EMS`) that regulate feed-in and have a communication interface to power grid operator by controlling different operation modes: